 The Company is an exploration stage company and engages principally in the exploration and evaluation of mineral resource assets in Mexico.
-On November 20, 2008 the Company completed its initial public offering ("IPO") on the CNSX.
-On November 20, 2009 the Company changed its name from Chava Resources Ltd. to Minaurum Gold Inc. On February 25, 2010 the Company commenced trading on the TSX Venture Exchange.
+The Company trades on the TSX Venture Exchange under the symbol "MGG".

 Caution Regarding Forward-Looking Statements

 This MD&A contains forward-looking statements and forward-looking information (collectively, "forward-looking statements") within the meaning of applicable Canadian and US securities legislation.
 These statements relate to future events or the future activities or performance of the Company.
 All statements, other than statements of historical fact are forward-looking statements.
 Forward-looking statements are typically identified by words such as: believe, expect, anticipate, intend, estimate, postulate and similar expressions, or which by their nature refer to future events.
 These forward-looking statements include, but are not limited to, statements concerning: